 - Linux a file finder is opened to the /usr/local/bin/ folder.
 Select the flmsg executable and the entry box is correctly populated - Windows a file finder is opened to the "C:\Program Files\" folder.
 Drill down to the most current flmsg folder and then select the flmsg.exe file.
 The entry box will be correctly populated. - OS X a file browser is opened to the "Applications" folder.
-Locate the flmsg icon, and right click on it.
-Select "Show Package Contents".
+Locate the flmsg icon.
+Then drag and drop that icon on to the "flmsg:" entry control.
+You may also right click on the application icon, and select "Show Package Contents".
 Double click "Contents".
 Double click on "MacOS".
-You will be viewing an icon labeled "flmsg".
+You will be viewing an icon labeled "exec".
 Drag and drop the icon on to the "flmsg:" entry box and the the value will be correctly entered.
+Either should correctly launch the flmsg application.
+See Autostart configuration.

-2.38.6 DTMF decoding
+2.40.6 DTMF decoding

-Figure 2.134: Misc DTMF Decoding
+Figure 2.135 Misc DTMF Decoding